10 Best Digital PR Tools for 2026 (Free & Paid)

 Best for: Enterprise media monitoring and PR analytics.

 Meltwater monitors millions of sources (news, social, blogs, podcasts, print) and provides detailed analytics on media coverage, sentiment, share of voice, and PR impact.
+See the full Meltwater review, pricing breakdown, and cheaper alternatives.
+For broadcast-first monitoring, compare Critical Mention.

 Pricing: Custom pricing ($1,000+/month).
 Enterprise only.